Social Media Expert

 UPDATE: Jason has posted his own version of events as well as an email that the coffee company sent him.

-8 thoughts on “How NOT To Deal With Negative Feedback On Twitter
+8 responses to “How NOT To Deal With Negative Feedback On Twitter”

 I reckon it has now been seen by a LOT of twitter people will spread to Facebook and well hey I think there may already even be a blog post about it:D